CHAPTER 11

 E. Any building or structure, wall, fence, pavement, or walkway upon which any graffiti is allowed to remain for more than five (5) calendar days.

 F. Broken or cracked windows, windows boarded up with unpainted materials attached to the exterior of the building, or unattractive products adhered to/covering the inside of the window, unless the structure is undergoing a remodeling project.
-The property owner can have thirty (30) to ninety (90) days to correct the problem with the submittal and approval of a reasonable improvement strategy/plan.
+The property owner or manager can have thirty (30) to ninety (90) days to correct the problem with the submittal and approval of a reasonable improvement strategy/plan, unless the nuisance condition creates an imminent risk of damage to persons or property.

 G. Overgrown or dead, decayed or hazardous vegetation which: